 Statutes of the European Network for Business and Industrial Statistics

-European Network for Business and Industry Statistics (ENBIS)
+European Network for Business and Industrial Statistics (ENBIS)

-1.2 The seat of the society is Amsterdam.
+102. The seat of the society is Eindhoven.

-2.1 ENBIS is an autonome Society having as its objective the development and improvements of statistical methods, and their application throughout Europe, all this in the widest sense of the words.
+201. Mission statement: ENBIS is an autonomous Society having as its objective the development and improvements of statistical methods, and their application throughout Europe, all this in the widest sense of the words.

 ENBIS shall try to accomplish this objective in particular by